uviclibraries/html-css/act-1.md

 - HTML tags can be put around any text.
 These tags don't have to encompass a whole block of text, or even a whole word, as in the following example:
     - This is <strong>important</strong>.
 This is <strong><ins>very</ins> important.</strong> Thank <ins>you!</ins>
     - We have two words in bold, one word underlined, and one word underlined _and_ in bold.
 Let’s look at what that would look like in HTML, with tags:<br/>`<p>This is <strong>important</strong>.
 This is <strong><ins>very</ins>important.</strong> Thank <ins>you!</ins></p>`
-- Notice where the spaces and full stops are.
-With so many tags, it can be easy to forget to add important content in the right places.
 - On your `about.html` page, play around with some of the following tags, saving your file as you go(!) and then looking at it in your browser:
   - `<strong>` = important
   - `<i>` = italic